OurRootsOrg/cms-server/search-client/README.md

 ### Deploying the search client as a Wordpress plugin

-0. Update version in ourroots.php
+0. Update version in ourroots.php and readme.txt

 1. Run `npm run build` to build this project.
 This stores its output in a dist subdirectory of the project root.